Houmaneskandani/facebook_topo_python/README.md

 three client nodes and implement a simple Facebook application on top of this topology using a client - server model.
 Clients run client codes to make use of the capabilities they are provided with and the server is responsible for authenticating users, receiving posts and messages from users and sending them to the proper intended recipient.
-The topology i used is looks like this:
+The topology is shown in the picture below:

 ![alt text](https://github.com/jthak002/fb-python/blob/master/topol.png)

+## Run command
+ ' ddh
-## functionality
+## Functionality
 1. Whenever a user connects to the server, they should be asked for their username and password.
 2. Username should be entered as clear text but passwords should not (should be either